binipringle/contracts/_texts/0-outline.md

 ---

-# II.
-Objective theory of contract interpretation
+# Objective theory of contract interpretation

-## A. Objective theory approach
+## Objective theory approach

 The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.
 The “objective theory” assumes that a standard of shared meaning already exists or that one ought to exist.
 This assumption is controversial.
 However, for lack of a better system, courts generally use the objective standard to determine the meaning of words, conduct and circumstances from the perspective of a reasonable person.
 The reasonable person standard is used to determine (1) whether there was an offer, and (2) whether there was acceptance.

-## Terms can be implied

 **R.L.M.
 Dist.
 Co. v.
 W.A.
 Taylor, Inc.** 723 F. Supp.
 421 (D. Ariz.
 1988)